NativeScript/docs-v7/docs/core-concepts/navigation.md

 * defaultPage attribute - use this attribute to declare the initial page module that is displayed.
 * [navigate()](https://docs.nativescript.org/api-reference/classes/_ui_frame_.frame#navigate) method - use this method to force a navigation to another page module.

 The following example demonstrates the implementation of the rest of the forward navigation diagram above.
 There is a `Frame` declared as root component in the `app-root` module.
 Upon load, the `Frame` will automatically navigate to the `featured-page` module.
 The `featured-page` module in turn has a button that navigates to the `item-page` module.
+Check out the complete playground demo below the code sample.

 ```XML
 <!-- app-root.xml -->